thogard785/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 #### Oracle-lite

-Part of what enables the flexibility for the protocol, is the absence of a need for price oracles.
-Option exercise happens at the discretion of the option holder.
-The only oracles in the protocol design are VRF for provably random and fair exercise assignment.
+The Valorem protocol’s only use of oracles is to generate randomness.
+Part of what enhances the protocol’s flexibility is the absence of a need for price oracles.
+The exercise of options contracts happens at the discretion of the option holder.
+The only oracles in the protocol design are chainlink VRF for provably random and fair exercise assignment.

 ## Protocol Description

-The Valorem protocol acts as an underwriting aide and clearinghouse for options which are tokenized for owership on EVM blockchains.
+The Valorem protocol acts as an underwriter and clearinghouse for writing and exercising options contracts and as a custodian and assignment engine for the options’ underlying collateral.
+Both the options contract and the underlying collateral are tokenized for ownership on EVM blockchains.
 The protocol allows the following actions:

 ### Writing Options

-Actors on chain, either individuals using their wallets or protocols using smart contracts, can write options by depositing the necessary collateral into the Valorem vault.
+Actors on chain--either individuals using their wallets or protocols using smart contracts--can write options by depositing the necessary collateral into the Valorem vault.
 They can specify the following:

-- The underlying collateral of the option, this is what the option owner receives if the option is exercised.
+- The underlying collateral of the option; this is what the option owner receives if the option is exercised.
-- The exercise token of the option,  this is what the option owner pays, and what the option writer receives, if the option is exercised.
+- The exercise token of the option;  this is what the option owner pays, and what the option writer receives; if the option is exercised.
 - The expiration date of the option.
 - The earliest exercise date of the option.
 - The strike price of the option.

-This information comprises a unique hash `keccak256(abi.encode(Option memory))`, which is then used to determine if that type of option already exists, and if not, create it.
+This information comprises a unique hash `keccak256(abi.encode(Option memory))`, which is then used to determine if that type of option already exists and, if it doesn’t, create it.
 Once the option type is created, upon writing, the option writer will receive a `claim` token indicating that they have written the option.
 They will also receive an `option` token, indicating that they have the ability to exercise the option pursuant to the terms set during writing.
 Both the